 Don’t let yourself be one of these persons.
 Strength training is not about showing off and torturing yourself with extreme weights.
 It’s simply about improving your body and health.

-Strength training can reverse age-related muscle and bone loss, increase strength levels, improve balance, improve metabolic diseases like high blood sugar and lipids, help seniors lose weight and even improve your overall wellbeing and mental health.
+Strength training can help reverse age-related muscle and bone loss, increase strength levels, improve balance, improve metabolic diseases like high blood sugar and lipids, help seniors lose weight and even improve your overall wellbeing and mental health.

 Got you convinced?
 Great.
 Since you are reading this post about free exercise equipment, I’m not going to try to convince you to get a gym membership though.

 Instead, I’m going to show you how to do strength training completely free.
 You see, you yourself are the best strength training machine there is.
-That’s right, all you need for an effective strength training routine is your own bodyweight.
+That’s right, all you need for an effective strength training routine is your own body weight.

 Bodyweight exercises, also known as calisthenics, are a very effective form of strength training.
-They have several benefits over other forms of strength and resistance training like lifting free weights, using gym machines or using Therabands.
+They have several benefits over other forms of strength and resistance training like lifting free weights, using gym machines, or using Therabands.

 Firstly, bodyweight exercises are very natural and functional movements.
 They are done by moving your body in space.
 This has an optimal real-world carryover for functional strength.

 Secondly, bodyweight exercises are relatively safe.
-Because you use your own body, there is no danger of getting pinned under a weight or the danger of a cable giving out during a lift.
+Because you use your own body, there is no danger of getting pinned under weight or the danger of a cable giving out during a lift.
 The movement patterns are natural and what your body was designed to do.